-The CVSS base scoring system

-Note that cyber security can require significant resources, both in human effort and costs.
-This should be proportional and supported by a thorough risk assessment that complements corporate risk management.
+The CVSS metric groups, version 4.
+Copyright by FIRST

+While CVSS is meant to be used for assessing vulnerabilities, the metrics may be useful for consideration in a general cyber risk management process.

+Risk resgister

+A risk can also be (temporarily) accepted for various reasons.
+Costs may not be proportional to mitigate the risk, or maybe a vulnerability cannot be solved (patched) timely because the consequence of patching is not acceptable until a maintenance window is available.

+It is good practice (and often required by auditors) that a risk register (or risk log) that lists and motivates the current existing risks and status of mitigation is available.

 Incident response and recovery planning

 Almost every organization will be hit by a cyber incident at least once.
 For that reason, it is good to have incident response plans in place and practice these.
 Following risk assessments, organizations should be aware of the (residual) risk and possible gaps.
 Incident response plans should address these.